List of Cambodian films of 1974

 Film directors struggled to maintain the integrity of the film industry.
 They went on strikes to keep theaters from shutting down.
-In this year, Yvonn Hem bought another theater for $400,000.
+In this year, director Yvon Hem bought another theater for $400,000.
 A list of films produced in Cambodia in 1974.
 From the 35 films listed, 2 films exist today, 7 have been remade, and 28 have not yet been remade.